 Working in close cooperation with Adobe, Insta360 has developed a new integration for Adobe® Premiere® Pro CC video editing software, part of Adobe Creative Cloud®.
-The integration allows users of Insta360’s six-lens professional camera, the Insta360 Pro, to complete every part of their 360° video post-production workflow — from stitching to editing — in Premiere Pro.
+The integration allows users of Insta360’s professional cameras, the Insta360 Pro 2 and Titan, to complete every part of their 360° video post-production workflow — from stitching to editing — in Premiere Pro.

-The free extension will be released during this quarter to users of Premiere Pro CC 2017 and later.
+The free extension is available for users with Premiere Pro CC 2017 and later.

 Introducing “No-Stitch” Editing